OpenPA.net

 audio

-The 735 and 755 are early-1990s technical and graphical workstations and computing servers.
-Both 735 (desktop) and 755 (tower) have a very solid and heavy casing and are built with several circuit boards, seperate for I/O and CPU.
+Both 735 (desktop) and 755 (tower) have a solid and heavy desk-side case built with separate modules for I/O and CPU.
 These boards, along with EISA cages and the storage subsystem are built into so-called sliders that can be removed separately from the system.
-They support a large set of I/O buses, expansion options and drives.
-The 735 was widely used as a FDDI node in Convex clusters and one of the fastest RISC workstations running NeXTSTEP.

 Chipset